-The use of lances was widespread in Europe, as well as throughout Asia, the Middle East, and North Africa.
+The use of lances was widespread in Europe and throughout Asia, the Middle East, and North Africa.
 They were made of wood, usually ash, with a metal tip in iron or steel.

-Because the lance would not always survive the initial impact intact, it was frequently complemented by melee weapons such as swords, axes, hammers, or maces.
+Because the lance would not always survive the initial impact intact, it was frequently complimented by melee weapons such as swords, axes, hammers, or maces.

 History of the Lance